PUBLIC HIKES AND SPECIAL PROGRAMS

 The Lory State Park Junior Ranger Program is suitable for children aged seven to twelve and gives participants an awareness of the environmental, historical and cultural assets of the park and Northern Colorado.

 To become a Junior Ranger, participants must complete a list of activities or adventures from the Junior Ranger activity book and/or attend at least one hosted environmental education programs.
 Once participants have completed enough of the exercises to be awarded either a patch or a badge, they head to the Visitor Center where a Ranger will review their work and swear them in as a Junior Ranger!
+This program has concluded for the 2018 season but will begin again in June 2019.

 Volunteer Interpretive Naturalist Training Classes